flectra-hq/flectra/doc/howtos/themes.rst

     'data': [
     ],
     'category': 'Theme/Creative',
-    'depends': ['website'],
+    'depends': ['website', 'website_theme_install'],
   }

 Replace the first four property’s values with anything you like.
-These values will be used to identify your new theme in Flectra’s backend.
+These values will be used to identify your new theme in Odoo’s backend.

 The ``data`` property will contain the xml files list.
 Right now it’s empty, but we will add any new files created.

-``category`` defines your module category (always “Theme”) and, after a slash, the subcategory.You can use one subcategory from the Flectra Apps categories list. (https://store.flectrahq.com/apps/category/2)
+``category`` defines your module category (always “Theme”) and, after a slash, the subcategory.
+You can use one subcategory from the Odoo Apps categories list. (https://www.odoo.com/apps/themes)

 ``depends`` specifies the modules needed by our theme to work properly.
-For our tutorial theme, we only need website.
+For our tutorial theme, we only need website and website_theme_install to install/update.
 If you need blogging or eCommerce features as well, you have to add those modules too.

 .. code-block:: python

    ...
-   'depends': ['website', 'website_blog', 'sale'],
+   'depends': ['website', 'website_theme_install', 'website_blog', 'sale'],
    ...